 Shinjuku is a whole new city within Tokyo and there are many things to do.
 We have created a separate article where will show you all the fun things to do in Shinjuku.

-Best way to get there: Take the subway to Shinjuku Station, pretty much any line.
+Best way to get there is: Take the subway to Shinjuku Station, pretty much any line.
+Once you are there, you are going to discover a whole new world of experiences, activities and fun things to do.

 The establishments are so small that usually, no more than 5 people can fit in.
 Establishments, who server foreigners display an English menu outside.
 The rest of the places are reserved for locals.